 Pinnacles National Park Trails

-The most popular hiking trail is the “High Peak” trail via Bear Gulch, which is a 6.5 miles round-trip from the trailhead.
+One of the most popular Pinnacle National Park hikes is trail is the “High Peak” trail via Bear Gulch, which is a 6.5 miles round-trip from the trailhead.
 It’s a moderate-hard trail for the following reasons:

 - No shades, open to sun exposure.